David Edward Burke – President and Founder

 Before starting Citizens Take Action David graduated from UCLA in 2004 with a BA in Political Science and received his J.D. from the UCLA School of Law in 2009, winning the award for best attorney in the Aiken Gump Mock Trial Competition and for outstanding oral advocacy in the school’s Moot Court Competition.
 He has previously worked in the United States Congress, coordinated statewide ballot initiatives in California, clerked for two Superior Court judges, and served as the Chief Operating Officer of a nonprofit that uses the legal system to help animals.
 He is also a former alumnus and Governing Board member of the Los Angeles Chapter of the New Leaders Council.

-In 2016 David formed Citizens Take Action, to focus on systemic political changes, including getting big money out of politics and increasing for civic engagement.
+In 2016 David formed Citizens Take Action, to focus on systemic political changes, including getting big money out of politics and increasing civic engagement.
 In his current role with Citizens Take Action he supports policies and programs that enhance the voices of individuals within our political system.
-David has had articles published in or been interviewed by Salon, The Huffington Post, El Confidencial, LA Progressive, OC Lawyer Magazine, and other media outlets.
-He is married and currently resides in Los Angeles.
+David has had articles published in or been interviewed by Salon, Washington Monthly, The Huffington Post, El Confidencial, LA Progressive, OC Lawyer Magazine, and other media outlets.

 As a veteran of political campaigns for over a decade, Brianne has seen the influence of big money in politics firsthand.
 To date, she has been involved in campaigns in six different states and she has balanced her love of activism with her career in law.